 My name is Nik Papageorgiou.
 Yes, that’s Greek, and so is half my genotype.

 Back in the days of yore, I used to be a cell biologist with a PhD in neurodegeneration (that’s Alzheimer’s etc).
 I ran the whole gamut of the academic track (degree-postgrad-PhD-postdoc-despair), and now I work in science communications at EPFL.
 I love science, but I lament the current state of the scientific business.

 I also write fiction.
 Some of my short stories have featured on Lablit.com, and my first novel, Lazarus, was published in 2012 (Amazon | Smashwords).
 One day, sighed many a novelist, there will be more.

 Strangely enough, I’m mostly known for my comics.
 They came to be through unemployment and disillusionment, and I’m still surprised by how popular they have become – especially since I can’t really draw, which I hear is an important skill for cartoonists.
-Nonetheless, I have the privilege to contribute to Chemistry World (Royal Society of Chemistry) and EPFL’s Flash magazine on a regular basis.
+Nonetheless, I have the privilege to contribute to Chemistry World and EPFL’s magazine on a regular basis.

 I am also a Christian.
 This is the best thing that’s ever happened to me, and I hope it defines me above all else.
 I dig into theology, apologetics and philosophy a fair bit, all of which generally lead me to hold Reformed views.

 Finally, I’m an abstract sequential thinker and an INTJ.
-I share that utterly useless detail because it might explain why, despite the multitude of science comics, this blog doesn’t really have a single theme, and why I’m still calling it a “blog” instead of a “website”.
-Another reason, of course, is that I don’t know anything about web design.
+I share those utterly useless details because they might explain why, despite the multitude of science comics, this blog doesn’t really have a single theme – and why I’m still calling it a “blog” instead of a “website”.
+Another reason is that I don’t know anything about web design.
 You kids today.